Nikon D800 vs Panasonic ZS200

 Studio photographers will appreciate that the Nikon D800 (unlike the ZS200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The ZS200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D800 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D800 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D800 was succeeded by the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D800 and ZS200 can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Panasonic ZS200 Manual.

 So how do things add up?
 Is the Nikon D800 better than the Panasonic ZS200 or vice versa?
 The listing below highlights the relative strengths of the two models.